 Step 1 Cedar or pressure-treated pine 4x4 railing posts provide the structural strength for the railing.
-The length of each structural post is determined by the total of the stair stringer width (7-1/4") + decking thickness (1") + railing height (36" or 42")=44-1/4" or 50-1/4".
+The length of each structural post is determined by the total of the stair stringer width (7-1/4") + decking thickness (1") + railing height (36" or 42") = 44-1/4" or 50-1/4".

 Step 2 Position, plumb with a level, and clamp the rail post on the interior face of the stair stringer.
 Plumb again.
 The 4x4 railing post should be bolted to the inside of the stair stringer using two 1/2" x 6" galvanized carriage bolts.
-Corner posts use a third carriage bolt inserted through the adjacent joist (refer to Figure 3b).
-Ground level posts should be set in concrete.
+Corner posts use a third carriage bolt inserted through the adjacent joist (refer to figure 2b).
+Ground-level posts should be set in concrete.

 Step 3 Complete stair tread installation prior to installing post sleeves.
 Trim 4x4 post sleeves to length.
-If using post caps, post sleeves should be a minimum of 1-1/2" longer than the overall railing height (Figure 4a).
+If using post caps, post sleeves should be a minimum of 1-1/2" longer than the overall railing height (fig. 3).
 Allow an additional 1-1/2" in your calculation if installing the optional cap rail.
-Example: For a 36" high railing, trim post sleeve to a minimum of 37-1/2" (39" with cap rail).
+Example: For a 36" high railing, trim post sleeve to a minimum of 37-1/2" (39" with cap rail plus the height of the riser.
+If your railing height is 36", add 1-1/2" plus 7" for riser).
 Post sleeve can be left longer if desired.

 Some wood preservatives may cause an undesirable reaction when directly in contact with aluminum.
 The inside of the post sleeve includes a liner to prevent direct contact with treated structural posts.
 If your decking is pressure-treated, place shims under the post sleeve or run a bead of caulk along the bottom edge of the post prior to installing the post sleeve.
 This will keep the aluminum from direct contact with the treated decking and will be concealed by the post base trim.
-Slide a trimmed post sleeve over each

-4x4 railing post.
+Slide a trimmed post sleeve over each 4x4 railing post.
 Slide post base trim over each post sleeve.
 Add a bead of caulk to the underside of the post base trim when using treated decking.

 Step 4 Measure the distance between installed post sleeves to determine the length of the top and bottom rails.
 Lay bottom rail on stairs with the pre-drilled holes facing down.
 The distance between the post and first baluster should be less than 4" and equal on both ends.
 Mark the angle and length.
 Do the same with the top rail.
 Remove an additional 1/4" on both ends (1/2" overall) for the bracket to fit between the rail and post.
-Trim the top and bottom rails to length with the same angle (Figure 9).
+Trim the top and bottom rails to length with the same angle (fig. 8).

-Step 5 Determine the spacing of the balusters, 4-1/2" maximum on-center (7-1/2" oncenter if using glass balusters, 4-1/4" on-center if using Ellipse balusters), and equal spacing for the end spacing.
-See Step 7 of the in-line instructions for details.
+Step 5 Determine the spacing of the balusters, 4-1/2" maximum on-center (7-1/2" on-center if using glass balusters, 4-1/4" on-center if using Ellipse balusters), and equal spacing for the end spacing (see step 7 of the in-line instructions for details).

-If using Classic, Estate, Twist or Ellipse balusters, use a 1/8" drill bit to open up the predrilled holes to the angle of the stairs.
+If using Classic, Estate, Twist or Ellipse balusters, use a 1/8" drill bit to open up the pre-drilled holes to the angle of the stairs.
 The top and bottom connectors will be facing opposite directions.
 Attach stair baluster connectors to the rails.
 Do not over-tighten screws.
 Apply silicone caulk on each connector to prevent balusters from turning or rattling after installation is complete.
 The caulk should be on the outside of the round connector and on the inside of the designer baluster connector.
 NOTE: Use screws (self tapping) that are included with rail kit for Classic, Estate and Twist Balusters.
 DO NOT USE screw included with baluster connectors.